Foo Fighters Seek New Mpls. Venue After They Say Huntington Bank Stadium Denied COVID Safety Measures

 “We apologize for any inconvenience and are working on finding a suitable replacement — one that will prioritize the health and safety of everyone working and attending the show,” the band said.

+The university said it declined to change its existing protocols for large events, which have been effective since implemented.

+“We continue to encourage everyone to get vaccinated, wear a mask when in large crowds, and take appropriate steps to protect public and personal health,” the university said.

-The tour kicks off in May and was set to hit Minneapolis Aug.
+The Foo Fighters tour kicks off in May and was set to hit Minneapolis Aug.
 3. Tickets were to be on offer for the general public Dec.
 3.

 Foo Fighters last came to Minnesota in 2018, when they played the Xcel Energy Center on their Concrete and Gold tour.